ourairquality/oaq-esp-open-rtos/README.md

 The protocol for storing the data and uploading will no doubt need a lot of revision.

-The server side code is just some hack code at this stage, it can recover the data and verify the checksums.
-The plan is to write CGI code in C to receive the data and validate the signature and store it on the server, and to provide an API for access to the data, which is expected to work with common and economical cPanel shared hosting.
+The server side code for logging the data to files has been prototyped, and is CGI code written in a few pages of C code and tested on Apache and expected to work on economical cPanel shared hosting.
+The client front end is stil TODO and is just some hack scripts for now.